A. S. M. Feroz: Career

 Feroz owns M/S Patuakhali Jute Mills which has 260 million taka in outstanding loans from Sonali Bank.
-The Bank rescheduled the loan so that he could stand for elections in 2018.
+The bank rescheduled the loan so that he could stand for elections in 2018.
 He was re-elected from Patuakhali-2 with 185,783 votes while his nearest rival, Salma Alam of Bangladesh Nationalist Party, received 5,660 votes.

-In July 2020, Feroz was removed from the post of Director of Mercantile Bank Limited over his defaulted loans by Bangladesh Bank.
-In February 2021, 10 people were injured in clashes between supporters of Feroz and Ziaul Haque Jewel, mayor of Baufal Municipality Mayor.
+In February 2021, 10 people were injured in clashes between supporters of Feroz and Ziaul Haque Jewel, Mayor of Bauphal Municipality.

+Feroz was detained from Banani in August 2024 after the fall of the Awami League led government.